search

 Their song “In the Belly of a Shark” is featured in Guitar Hero III: Legends of Rock.

-In May 2009 they released Grey Britain, to support the album Gallows performed the entire 2009 Vans Warped Tour and supported AFI on an American tour.
+In May 2009, they released Grey Britain to support the album.
+Gallows performed the entire 2009 Vans Warped Tour and supported AFI on an American tour.

 However, in December 2009, Gallows mutually parted ways with Warner Bros.

 In July 2011 the singer of the band, Frank Carter, left Gallows due to some creative differences with the other members.
-Carter eventually formed another project under the name Frank Carter and the Rattlesnakes returning to his hardcore punk roots.
+Carter eventually established another project under the name Frank Carter and the Rattlesnakes returning to his hardcore punk roots.

 Bring back Frank Carter!
 Mayday!
 Mayday!

-Featured image via The List.
+Featured image via Europosters.

 Facebook